LSUHSC-CAIPP-Core-B/CellDetection/yolo/README.md

 ![example2](../docs/cell_example.png)
 ### Heat map inference
 Other inference method prepared is generating a heat map.
 Detection is performed multiple times on a single crop at different rotations and then normalized.
 Heat map can ensure that only cells that yield multiple results are visible.
 The results are 3 heat map images for apoptosis cells, necroptosis cells and background.
-Each heat map is in range of <0.0,1.0>.
+Each heat map is in range from 0.0 to 1.0.
 ![example3](../docs/heatmap_example.png)
 ### Comparison
 There is one additional file *yolo_inference_comparison.ipynb* for comparing both methods of inference side by side.